Divisive though the original AirPods are, they have certainly been a hit. In fact, Apple claims they’re the most popular headphones in the world.

 The fit is a bigger issue: one-size-fits-all might be the approach, but for some people the AirPods simply don’t fit at all.
 And while some appreciate the non-invasive fit, the complete lack of noise-isolation makes them ill-suited to certain scenarios.

-These are all issues that Apple has sought to address with the AirPods Pros, which don’t replace, but rather sit above, the existing AirPods.
+These are all issues that Apple has sought to address with the AirPods Pros, which sit above, the standard AirPods.

-By combining the magic of the original AirPods with active noise-cancelling, Apple will be hoping it has another hit on its hands.
-And while the AirPods Pros aren't the best sounding noise-cancelling in-ears, they are still an utter joy to own and use.
+By combining the magic of the original AirPods with active noise-cancelling, Apple designed the AirPods Pros as a best of all worlds device and, while not the best-sounding noise-cancelling earbuds, they are still an utter joy to own and use.

 While there’s no denying the familial similarities between the 2nd-gen AirPods and the AirPods Pros – the glossy white finish, protruding stem and bulbous body – there are clear differences, too.
 Most obvious is the silicone tip of the new AirPods, which is shorter in length than on many in-ear headphones and elliptical rather than round.